Codecademy/docs/content/markdown/concepts/tables/tables.md

 ---
-Title: "Tables"
+Title: 'Tables'
 Subjects:
-  - "Developer Tools"
+  - 'Developer Tools'
-  - "Web Development"
+  - 'Web Development'
 Tags:
-  - "Tables"
+  - 'Tables'
-  - "Documentation"
+  - 'Documentation'
-  - "GitHub"
+  - 'GitHub'
 CatalogContent:
-  - "learn-html"
+  - 'learn-html'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 A table is an arrangement of data in rows and columns.